-Welcome to the School Counseling Website!You can reach me by:phone: 908-996-2941 x411email: firstname.lastname@example.org*Please note that I am only at KTS on Monday, Wednesday and Friday*Click the links below for helpful information:
+Welcome to the School Counseling Website!You can reach me by:phone: 908-996-2941 x411email: firstname.lastname@example.org*Please note that I am only at KTS on Monday, Tuesday and Thursday*Click the links below for helpful information:

 Kingwood School Counseling program has individual, small group, classroom and whole-school components.